contaware/shell-docs-notes/README.md

 [[:upper:]] instead of [A-Z]
 ```

-- Don't confuse the "POSIX character class" with what is normally called a "regex character class". `[x-z0-9]` is an example of a "regex character class" which POSIX calls a "bracket expression". `[:digit:]` is a "POSIX character class", used inside a "bracket expression" like `[x-z[:digit:]]`.

 ### getopts

 According to POSIX, options are single alphanumeric characters preceded by a hyphen, they can have an optional option-argument following it separated by optional whitespaces.
 Multiple options may follow a hyphen if the options do not take option-arguments.
 After the options, non-option arguments, also called operands, may follow. `getopts` supports the POSIX guideline of explicitly marking the end of the options with the `--` delimiter.
-It is not mandatory to provide this double-dash, just make sure that the first non-option argument does not start with a hyphen.
+It is not mandatory to provide `--`, just make sure that the first non-option argument does not start with a hyphen.
 For example, if this first non-option argument is a glob, then there is a chance that the first expanded filename starts with a hyphen.
 Note: bear in mind that not all UNIX commands support the `--` convention.

 ```bash